Guilford County Sheriff Department: Qualifications for Jobs

 Congratulations!
 You have passed all of the necessary tests and are a Mecklenburg County Deputy Sheriff Cadet!
 Next, you must complete Mecklenburg County Deputy Sheriff Training.
 This paid training consists of 80 hours of classes every two weeks and is held at the Mecklenburg County Sheriff’s Office Training Academy.
 You must become BLET (Basic Law Enforcement Training)- certified under North Carolina sheriff training standards before you can work as a Deputy Sheriff in Mecklenburg County.

-Wake County Sheriff Department Jobs
+Wake County Sheriff Department: Qualifications for Jobs

 The Wake County Sheriff Department in North Carolina is the agency responsible for enforcing the law in unincorporated areas of Wake County.
 Wake County Deputy Sheriff jobs may be found in any of the Sheriff Department’s divisions, such as criminal investigations, administration, judicial services, patrol, detention, special operations, internal affairs, and management.